 Code representation

-The next step in our approach is to calculate vector representations (embeddings) for the code blocks.
-There are many different ways to get a vector representation of a code block, for example code2vec, code2seq, PathPair2Vec, CuBERT, CodeBERT (see [3], [2], [16], [7], [6]) and so on.
-The proposed approach uses the CodeBERT model.
-It is a bimodal pre-trained model for natural language and the following programming languages: Python, Java, JavaScript, PHP, Ruby, Go.
-The model follows BERT (see [5]) and RoBERTa (see [10]), and use multi-layer bidirectorial Transformer (see [18]) as the model architecture (see Figure 15).
+The next step is to calculate vector representations (embeddings) for the code blocks.
+This can be done through numerous methods, for example, code2vec, code2seq, PathPair2Vec, CuBERT, and CodeBERT (see [3], [2], [16], [7], [6]).
+The proposed approach uses the CodeBERT model, which is a bimodal pre-trained model for natural language and the following programming languages: Python, Java, JavaScript, PHP, Ruby, and Go.
+The model follows BERT (see [5]) and RoBERTa (see [10]), and uses the multi-layer bidirectorial Transformer (see [18]) as the model architecture (see Figure 15).

 Figure 1: BERT

-CodeBERT captures the semantic connection between natural language and programming language, and produces general-purpose representations that can broadly support NL-PL understanding tasks (e.g. natural language code search) and generation tasks (e.g. code documentation generation).
+CodeBERT captures the semantic connection between natural language and programming language, and produces general-purpose representations that can broadly support NL-PL understanding tasks (for example, natural language code search) and generation tasks (for example, code documentation generation).
 CodeBERT is trained on two objectives: Masked Language Modeling and Replaced Token Detection.
-Due to the architecture and learning method, CodeBERT allows to get contextual semantic embeddings.
+Due to the architecture and learning method, CodeBERT allows you to obtain contextual semantic embeddings.
 As a result, the representation of a fragment depends more on semantics and less on syntax.
 In this work, we used a pre-trained model from the Huggingface6.
 It is based on RobertaModel7 — a model proposed in [10].
 The resulting embedding is the 768-dimensional outputs from the penultimate layer of the Transformer.
-We experimented with other layers, but the penultimate layer turned out to be the most suitable: on the one hand, it contains high-level information, on the other hand, it is no as well trained for the pre-training tasks as the last layer).
+We experimented with other layers, but the penultimate layer proved to be the most suitable.
+Specifically, it contains high-level information but is not as well trained as the last layer for the pre-training tasks.

 3https://github.com/